Mount Hood: Wy'east

+Other names

+The mountain sits partly inside the reservation of the Confederated Tribes of Warm Springs, which comprises multiple languages including Sahaptin, Upper Chinook/Kiksht (Wasco) and Numu (Paiute).
+However, it has been difficult to determine names originating from these or other indigenous languages specifically referring to Mount Hood.
+Eugene Hunn suggests that the mountain may have lacked a specific name:Learning a landscape is not simply a matter of naming all the rivers and mountains...
+The Native American perspective emphasizes by contrast places as focal points of activity, places where significant human-landscape interactions occur.
+Thus, while a few prominent peaks may be given Indian names, such as taxùma [təqʷuʔməʔ] for Mt.
+Rainier (in the Puget Salish language) or lawilayt-łà [lawílatɬa], literally "the smoker," for Mt.
+St. Helens (in Sahaptin), other prominent peaks, e.g. Mts.
+Adams and Hood, are known simply as pàtu, a general term for snow-capped summit.

 Current name

 The mountain was given its present name on October 29, 1792, by Lt.
 William Broughton, a member of Captain George Vancouver's exploration expedition.
 Lt.
 Broughton observed its peak while at Belle Vue Point of what is now called Sauvie Island during his travels up the Columbia River, writing, "A very high, snowy mountain now appeared rising beautifully conspicuous in the midst of an extensive tract of low or moderately elevated land [location of today's Vancouver, Washington] lying S 67 E., and seemed to announce a termination to the river."
 Lt.
-Broughton named the mountain after Samuel Hood, 1st Viscount Hood, a British Admiral at the Battle of the Chesapeake.
+Broughton named the mountain after Samuel Hood, 1st Viscount Hood, a British admiral.

 Lewis and Clark spotted the mountain on October 18, 1805.
 A few days later at what would become The Dalles, Clark wrote, "The pinnacle of the round topped mountain, which we saw a short distance below the banks of the river, is South 43-degrees West of us and about 37 mi.
 It is at this time topped with snow.
 We called this the Falls Mountain, or Timm Mountain."
 Timm was the native name for Celilo Falls.
 Clark later noted that it was also Vancouver's Mount Hood.

 Two French explorers from the Hudson's Bay Company may have traveled into the Dog River area east of Mount Hood in 1818.
 They reported climbing to a glacier on "Montagne de Neige" (Mountain of Snow), probably Eliot Glacier.